 I recently walked around the exterior of CityScape, Phoenix’s supposedly ‘exciting urban infill’ development.
-During this walk my suspensions were confirmed: far from being an authentic urban development that takes into account the surrounding urban fabric, it is yet another typical suburban development.
+During this walk, my suspicions were confirmed.
+Far from being an authentic urban development that takes into account the surrounding urban fabric, it is yet another typical suburban development.
 I guess I was naïve to expect anything different from a project conceived in a Scottsdale business park and designed by an Seattle architect.

 CityScape’s idea of urban form is to place a large-scale suburban pharmacy on one corner of the development and an elevator lobby on another corner.
 So much for encouraging an active street life or pedestrian activity downtown.

 While I have no problems with the CVS Pharmacy, I do wish the design took up less street frontage (perhaps placing it on the second floor?).
-This would free up valuable street frontage for smaller scale businesses that would attract customers and window shoppers, enhancing the urban vitality of the development.
-Instead we got something like most other CVS’s with large blank walls and faux windows, punctuated by a small entry way or two.
+This would free up valuable street frontage for smaller scale businesses.
+In turn, customers and window shoppers would be attracted, enhancing the urban vitality of the development.
+Instead we got something like most other CVS’s—large blank walls and faux windows that turn their back on the street, and potential pedestrians.

-The supposed ‘park’ to replace the publicly owned Patriots Park, is not really a park, but an outdoor arcade on private property surrounded by buildings.
-Basically, this ‘park’ is designed for the office dwellers and patrons of the complex, NOT the citizens and residents of downtown Phoenix.
+The supposed ‘park’ to replace the publicly owned Patriots Park, is not really a park.
+Rather, it is an outdoor arcade on private property surrounded by buildings.
+This ‘park’ is designed for the office dwellers and patrons of the complex, NOT the citizens and residents of downtown Phoenix.
 Besides, we already have several downtown park spaces that are chronically under used, why do we need another?

 On Monday, we learned that the long promised grocery store in downtown Phoenix was not actually a grocery store, but rather a high-end food boutique.
-While I don’t have a problem with Oakville Grocery per se (especially if it keeps its promise to stock locally produced goods), I do take issue with is the conceit that it is a ‘grocery store’ that will meet the needs of downtown residents.
-There is only so much demand for handmade cheeses and gourmet sandwiches in downtown (and besides the Phoenix Public Market already offers these items and more.)
+I don’t have a problem with Oakville Grocery per se (especially if it keeps its promise to stock locally produced goods).
+I do take issue, however, with is the conceit that it is a ‘grocery store’ that will meet the needs of downtown residents.
+There is only so much demand for handmade cheeses and gourmet sandwiches in downtown.
+Besides the Phoenix Public Market already offers these items and more.